jcksnvllxr80/weather-station/README.md

 - add api key encrypted to the config
 - add station ID to the config
 - fill out message and send to weather underground
-- add proper images to this readme including fritzing diagram
+- add finished image to this readme

 ## Weather Vane voltage values and direction table